Te whakataimau i ngā mauhanga tūmatanui

 Approved repositories are bodies authorised to accept the deposit of public archives for safekeeping.

-This instruction applies to all approved repositories authorised under the Archives Act 1957 or the Public Records Act 2005.
-This instruction applies to all physical (non-digital) public archives that have been transferred to the control of an approved repository.
+all approved repositories authorised under the Archives Act 1957 or the Public Records Act 2005

-2.1 Identification and Control
+Identification and Control

 Archives are registered and described in a system that supports effective identification, location, retrieval and tracking.

-Archives must be arranged in an orderly manner, and be well managed so that order is maintained.
+Archives must be arranged in an orderly manner and be well managed so that order is maintained.

 Procedures for managing the location and movement of archives are documented and implemented.